MadeByThePinsHub/LegalCodeSource/legal-code/iam/privacy.md

 date: 2019-11-03
 ---

+!!! info "Effective January 3, 2020, 90 days after latest update gone released."
+    When an policy was updated, an 90-day grace period is implemented to customers and visitors to review what's changed before it gone effective.

+    Because it's open source, we're accepting feedback from you.
+See the contribution guide for info on how to give feedback.

 This privacy notice discloses the privacy practices for The Pins Team and our service, [Accounts IAM](https://iam.devhubcentral.ml).
 This privacy notice applies solely to information collected by this service, except where stated otherwise.
 It will notify you of the following:

 - What information we collect;